-For church hall bookings and enquiries contact Wendy Celia on 01992 589538 or email@example.com
+The Church Hall is on Duncombe Road, Bengeo and available for community use.
+For bookings and enquiries please contact Wendy Celia on 01992 589538 or email@example.com.

 Terms and Conditions of Hire

 Hirers are responsible for the cost of repair to any damage incurred during their hire of the hall.

 Hirers are required to switch on emergency lighting as they enter the building.
 Switches are on the left wall of the porch as you enter and just beyond the door to the right of the stage, on the right hand wall.
 Please switch off when leaving the building.